klalle/MPCNC_PCB-Engraving/README.md

 ##Schematics in Eagle
 1. Since this is an one sided copper clad board, I placed all the thrue-hole compoents on the front layer, and the surface mounted ESP-03 on the back layer (mirrored)
 2. All the routes where done on the Backside-layer and I used the Auto-routing and dide some touchup manually...
+  * Before auto routing I altered the net class: Edit/Net classes...
+Width: 1 mm, Drill: 1 mm, clearance: 0.5 mm
 3. I made a polyline-area that defined the board cut-out on layer 249 (Edge)
 4. Exported three files
 	*Routes and Cutout with Device: "GERBER_RS274X"
 	*Drills/Holes with "EXCELON_24"

 ##Created gcode with FlatCAM
-1. Typed: "set_sys excellon_zeros T" in command-line (bootom of window) to be able to import Eagle-files correctly (done only once)
+1. Typed: "set_sys excellon_zeros T" in command-line (white area, bottom of window) to be able to import Eagle-files correctly (done only once)
 2. Imported the two gerber-files and the Excelon-file and made sure they lined up
+  * Be aware: No foreign letters in path! (all the way from C:/)
 3. Followed [this](https://www.inventables.com/projects/how-to-mill-a-through-hole-pcb) guidet to export gcodes
+  * Not strictly...
-4. Followed [this](http://caram.cl/software/flatcam/board-cutout-with-flatcam/) guide to make custom board cutout
+4. Followed [this](http://caram.cl/software/flatcam/board-cutout-with-flatcam/) guide to make custom board cutout with tabs
 5. Exported the files without file-ending (without ".gcode") to the folder called "PostProcess"

 ##Post Procesor
 1. I made a custom post-procesor to match the gcode that the post processor for F360 puts out.
-	*It's a bat-script and needs "Sed" to be installed download Sed.exe for windows [here](from http://gnuwin32.sourceforge.net/packages/sed.htm)
+	* It's a bat-script and needs "Sed" to be installed download Sed.exe for windows [here](from http://gnuwin32.sourceforge.net/packages/sed.htm)
-	*Just put the bat-file next to the folder "PostProcess" and dubble click the file, it will generate three gcode-files of the files in the folder
+	* Just put the bat-file next to the folder "PostProcess" and dubble click the file, it will generate gcode-files of all the files in the folder

 ##Routing
 1. Put the three gcode files on an SD-card and plugged it in to MPCNC